Rural Municipality of Hanover: History

 The area of Hanover was part of the traditional lands of the Ojibway-speaking natives.
 In the summer of 1871, the federal government signed treaties with these people and relocated them to reserves such as the Roseau River Anishinabe First Nation to the south and the Brokenhead Ojibway Nation to the north.

-From the lands left behind, the Manitoba government set aside the East Reserve, slightly smaller than what is now the RM of Hanover, for Plautdietsch-speaking Mennonites immigrants from the Russian empire.
+The Manitoba government set aside the East Reserve, slightly smaller than what is now the RM of Hanover, from the lands left behind for Plautdietsch-speaking Mennonites immigrants from the Russian Empire.
 In 1873, these Mennonites signed an agreement with the Canadian government known as the Privilegium, which guaranteed land, freedom of religion, private schools, and military exemption.

 The East Reserve was divided into two municipalities in the early 1880s, as most of the southern Manitoba was organizing itself into new rural municipalities.
 In 1880, the north part of the East Reserve became the Rural Municipality of Hespeler, named in honour of William Hespeler, who had brought many of the Mennonite immigrants to the area.
 The RM of Hanover, to the south, was established on 25 May 1881.
 The two municipalities shared administrative staff and merged into the single municipality of Hanover in 1890.

 Other settlers in the area were mainly French and Anglo-Saxons.

-The neighbouring City of Steinbach and Town of Niverville were originally within Hanover but are now separate urban municipalities.
-Steinbach was first incorporated in 1946 (as a Town) and Niverville in 1969.
-Hanover's municipal headquarters were located in Steinbach until a new office building was constructed near Mitchell in 2001.
+The neighbouring city of Steinbach and town of Niverville were originally within Hanover but have since become separate urban municipalities.
+Steinbach was incorporated (as a Town) in 1946 and Niverville in 1969.
+These three municipalities now have a combined population of over 40,000 residents.
+Hanover's municipal headquarters were located in Steinbach until a new office building near Mitchell was constructed in 2001.